Financial planners and financial service firms speak about the value of CFP® certification

 - 1. Create Your Online Account

-Create your CFP Board online account to see the latest information on the requirements and your progress toward achieving CFP® certification.
+Create your CFP Board online account to see the latest information on the CFP® certification requirements and track your progress with the CFP® Certification Tracker.

 Create Your Account